ModSecurity: History

 ModSecurity was first developed by Ivan Ristić, who wrote the module with the end goal of monitoring application traffic on the Apache HTTP Server.
 The first version was released in November 2002 which supported Apache HTTP Server 1.3.x.
 Starting in 2004 Ivan created Thinking Stone to continue work on the project full-time.
 While working on the version 2.0 rewrite Thinking Stone was bought by Breach Security, an American-Israeli security company, in September 2006.
-Ivan stayed on continuing the development of version 2.0 which was subsequently released in summer 2006.
+Ivan stayed on continuing the development of version 2.0 which was subsequently released in October 2006 at the OWASP AppSec conference in Seattle.

 Ristić and Breach Security released another major rewrite, version 2.5, with major syntactic changes in February 2008.
-In 2009 Ivan left Breach to found SSL Labs.
+In December 2008 Ivan left Breach to found SSL Labs.
 Shortly after Ivan's departure from Breach Security, Trustwave Holdings acquired Breach in June 2010 and relicensed ModSecurity under the Apache license.
 Development continued and the new license allowed easier integration of ModSecurity into other products.
 As a result of this there was steady adoption of ModSecurity by various commercial products.
 The license change also precipitated easier porting of the software.
 Hence, Microsoft contributed an IIS port in August 2012 and the port for Nginx was released at Black Hat Briefings in 2012.

 2017 saw the second edition of the handbook released, written by Christian Folini and Ivan Ristić.
 It covers ModSecurity up to version 2.9.2.

 Being originally an Apache module, porting ModSecurity to other platforms was time-consuming and had high maintenance costs.
 As a result of this, a complete rewrite was started in December 2015.
 This new iteration, libmodsecurity, changes the underlying architecture, separating ModSecurity into a standalone engine that communicates with the web server via an API.
 This modular architecture-based WAF, which was announced for public use in January 2018, became libmodsecurity (ModSecurity version 3.0) and has supported connectors for Nginx and Apache.

 In 2021, Trustwave Holdings, announce the End-of-Sale (EOS) of Trustwave support for ModSecurity effective August 1, 2021 and the End-of-Life (EOL) of support effective July 1, 2024.
 The maintenance of the ModSecurity code is given to the open-source community.

-Former Lynx browser blocking

-The default rules shipped with most ModSecurity distributions are the OWASP ModSecurity Core Rule Set (CRS).
-These rules used to block the Lynx browser as an "automated tool", returning a "406 Not Acceptable" to it unless its user-agent string was changed.
-This inconvenienced users with blindness who work in Lynx.
-However, with the release of Core Rule Set 3.0 (CRS3), a Lynx user agent does not trigger any rules anymore.